 Leekens placed a great emphasis on coaching the foremost young trainers at home.
 He would organise seminars and coaching sessions that focused on the improvement of close control, a player’s weaker foot and increasing the speed of play.
 How quickly could a team counter?
 At what pace?
 These were the questions he asked himself and those that were tasked with coaching the next generation of Belgium’s footballers.
 He noted that a successful counter should be played at six metres per second.

 His coaching of the counter-attack is one of his most enduring legacies, one that is evident across world football today.
-Last season Real Madrid and Leicester City were as adept at countering as anyone.
+Last season, Real Madrid and Liverpool were as adept at countering as anyone.
 They frequently travelled at seven or eight metres per second.
 It harks back to the coaching methods that Leekens demanded from academy coaches across the nation.
-This, of course, isn’t to say Leekens pioneered counter-attacking football – it had been around for generations – but he brought it to the forefront of Belgian coaching.
+This, of course, isn’t to say Leekens pioneered counter-attacking football – it had been around for generations – but he brought it to the forefront of the Belgian game.

 A look across the national team today and the evidence of speed of play coaching is clear.
 Eden Hazard’s prominent strength is travelling with the ball at speed.
 Romelu Lukaku enjoys turning and shooting early.
 Mertens, De Bruyne, Carrasco are much the same.
-Witsel plays early; he’s no ball dweller.
-You can continue, Nainggolan keeps it moving, as does Fellaini.
-Dembélé and Origi themselves play at speed.
+Nainggolan plays early; he’s no ball dweller.
+You can continue, Witsel keeps it moving, as does Fellaini.
+Dembélé and Origi also play at speed.

 Although not all the players received their education in Belgium, the rate of their development while playing for schoolboy national teams did much to innovative their style of play.
 Even the defenders are adept at playing at speed.
-Jan Vertonghen, Jason Denayer and Toby Alderweireld enjoy attacking open spaces – they want to instigate quick attacks.
+Jan Vertonghen, Thomas Meunier and Toby Alderweireld enjoy attacking open spaces – they want to instigate quick attacks.

 Aside from the coaching philosophies implemented at youth level, there has also been a conscious effort to invest in facilities.
 Standard Liège spent €18 million on their academy, more than many of Europe’s elite sides.
 But this outlay was recovered on just one graduate of the production line – Fellaini – when Everton paid a Belgian record €19 million in 2008.

 Genk also invested heavily in their academy, spending close to €3 million on improving pitches, indoor training facilities and the scouting network.
 It may seem a paltry figure in today’s game but it represents a huge outlay for a club of Genk’s size.
 This figure was recouped almost instantly following the sale of Thibaut Courtois to Chelsea.
-Since that investment, the club has also signed a development agreement with Liverpool and today have a number of notable young talents – Castagne, Wouters, Bertaccini and Heynan are all under 21 and part of the first team – coming through the ranks.
+Since that investment, the club has also signed a development agreement with Liverpool.

-Consequently clubs can invest in youth facilities and more expensive imports for the first team.
-It’s a gradual process but if five or six clubs in Belgium can produce a consistent batch of talented youngsters, not only will the national team benefit from a greater talent pool, they will recoup any investment they make in the academy.
+Consequently, clubs can invest in youth facilities and better imports for the first team.
+It’s a gradual process but if five or six clubs in Belgium can produce a consistent batch of talented youngsters, not only will the national team benefit from a greater talent pool, they’ll recoup the investment they make in the academy.
 Only then can a league grow and attract top players as monetary power is prevalent.

 Major League Soccer would do well to follow the Belgian model.
 Produce players for the national team, sell, reinvest and recoup once again.

 The national team is blessed with an abundance of talent today.
-The way things are going, perhaps the Jupiler Pro League will be next.
+The way things are going, perhaps the Pro League will be next